arpansahu/common_readme/AWS Deployment/Minio.md

+## MiniIo (Self hosted S3 Storage)

+MinIO is a high-performance, distributed object storage system designed for large-scale data infrastructures.
+It is open-source and compatible with the Amazon S3 API, making it a popular choice for organizations looking for scalable, secure, and cost-effective storage solutions.

 ### Installing Minio

 1. Install MinIO on your server.
 You can download it from the official website or use a package manager if available.